-Thank you for contacting me about sentencing for offences of animal cruelty.
+Thank you for contacting me about animal cruelty sentencing.

 Thank you again for taking the time to contact me about this important issue.